An expensive way to improve listening skills

 The In-App FluentU Translator

-Even though I mentioned the FluentU translator before, it can do more than translate the content as you watch it.
-You can also use it to look up your own information.
+The FluentU translator can do more than just translate the content as you watch it.
+You can also use it to look up additional information.
 It’s unique because, unlike Google Translate, the FluentU translator adds context to your search terms.
 In fact, you can use it to:

 - Find words and phrases